Caracazo: Investigations

 In 1998, the Inter-American Commission on Human Rights condemned the government's action and referred the case to the Inter-American Court of Human Rights.
 In 1999, the Court heard the case and found that the government had committed violations of human rights, including extrajudicial killings.
 The Venezuelan government, by then headed by Chávez, did not contest the findings of the case and accepted full responsibility for the government's actions.

+Venezuelan attorney general Luisa Ortega Díaz ordered Pérez's extradition from the United States in 2009 as a result of his government's violent response during the Caracazo.

 In August 2009, Defense Minister Italo del Valle Alliegro was charged in relation to the Caracazo.
 In July 2010, the Supreme Court overturned an appeal court ruling, which had declared the case covered by a statute of limitations.

+Analysis

+According to writers such as Elizabeth Burgos, Milagros Socorros and Dámaso Jiménez, as well as Carlos Julio Peñaloza (a general at the time of the Caracazo), Cuban agents might have entered Venezuela during Carlos Andrés Pérez's inauguration ceremony, which was attended by Fidel Castro, and may have waited for unrest to occur in Venezuela so they could exacerbate political tensions.

+In Current History a month after the rioting, Judith Ewell said that "foreign bankers ... forced on Venezuela the most stringent debt-repayment terms in Latin America."
+Strønen wrote that Pérez's reforms were the "last straw" for disenchanted groups and that, regarding the Caracazo, "The distance between the governing elites and the impoverished masses had become so wide that the authorities never saw it coming."
+Lower class citizens were affected by shortages at the time, with many basic good missing from store shelves while people had to wait in lines outside of stores.
+Economist Héctor Silva Michelena, who had described Venezuela's democracy in the 1970s as an "illusion" based on oil dependency, warned shortly after Pérez's announcement that social conditions for a "grave social explosion" were likely.
+López Maya writes that Pérez performed "a serious political miscalculation", saying that this is supported by his continuous denial of his policies being responsible for the unrest.

 In popular culture

 Román Chalbaud's 2005 homonymous film, El Caracazo, features an account of the events.

 The Venezuelan rock band La Vida Bohème also sings about the Caracazo.